keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 ##### Kalivny gets investigated by the Asyrian Military
 - 4 Templars show up along with some more occupying reinforcements
 - they question Marek and occupy the town guard building, waiting for the "group" to return
 - Bolt hides the Funny Box in his closet under a floorboard.
-(DC20 investigation),
+(DC20 investigation)
+- Soldiers investigate the basement of the Mammoth Arm Inn, dont find Mizuki

 ### Other Scenes

-##### Kalivny is attacked!
-- if things are starting to go nowhere, The Blade finishes rallying troops and attacks Kalivny on Sunday.
-- 2x units of 5x Wolf Riders (70hp)
-- unit of x5 Hobgoblins (55hp)
-- 3x units of x10 Goblins (70hp)

 ##### Destroyed Goblin Camp
 - large sections of the wall have been destroyed